So we are having an issue with our Teeny Tiny dropping, ok maybe sometimes, throwing food on the floor at meal times – do you have any tips?

 Sometimes, dropping food may be a way to receive your attention – It can be pretty motivating for a Teeny Tiny to get attention of any kind, even if it is negative.
 If they’ve learned you’re going to give them a big reaction every time they’re throwing food, then it could inspire them to keep going, epppp.

 So what can we do – here are some strategies for meal times

 Try less food – 1 -3 pieces at a time – less food = less ammunition to fire around your house.

 Give them your attention – sometimes try reading a book while they are eating, talking about the food, singing, or just being there. (leave your phone on the bench)

-Family Meal Times – eat together – what is the saying ?, a family the plays together, stays together, well for this case a family that eats together – keeps the carpet clean and the parents sane.
-Family meal times offer the opportunity for you to role model eating, wonderful nutritious language is shared and the chance for your tiny to try some new foods from your plate too.
+Family Meal Times – eat together – what is the saying ? a family that plays together, stays together, well for this case a family that eats together – keeps the carpet clean and the parents sane.
+Family mealtimes offer the opportunity for you to role model eating, wonderful nutritious language is shared and the chance for your tiny to try some new foods from your plate too.

 The key is remaining calm and in control and know with consistent, continued repetition and a familiar response they will soon learn that it is not ok to throw food.